Updated: January 2023

 The reason for this is simple.
 If you puff harder on a cigarette, it burns down more quickly and you get more smoke.
 On an e-cig, puffing harder accomplishes very little.
 The only way to get more vapour is to keep the button held down for longer and inhale for longer.

 This takes some getting used to when you first start.
 Research has shown that more experienced vapers puff for longer than smokers using e-cigarettes, and they end up getting nicotine more efficiently as a result.

 The longer inhale time from vapers does mean that they’ll probably hold some vapour in their mouths for longer than smokers do.
 Overall this isn’t a crucial factor and you’re unlikely to have to think about it when you switch to vaping.

-Back when vaping was first getting started, many devices were “automatic,” which means that the coil activated as you inhaled rather than as you pressed a button, as on “manual” devices.
-On these devices, “priming puffs” were often recommended.
+Back when vaping was first getting started, many devices were “automatic,” meaning the coil activated as you inhaled rather than as you pressed a button, as on “manual” devices.
+Withthese devices, “priming puffs” were often recommended.

-Note that this is different to “priming” a coil (unfortunately vape lingo isn’t always easy to get to grips with!), which is where you manually soak the wicks on your coil before filling up.
-This is important with any type of device, but it’s particularly important with direct-to-lung devices because they tend to operate at higher wattages.
+Note that this is different to “priming” a coil (unfortunately vape lingo isn’t always easy to get to grips with!).
+When you prime a coil, you manually soak the wick of your coil before filling up the tank or pod.
+This is important with any type of device, but it’s particularly important with Direct-Lung devices because they tend to operate at higher wattages.

 Priming puffs were basically little draws – like you would just before taking a draw on a cigar – that gave the coil time to heat up before your proper puff.

-The vast majority of e-cigs on the market today are manual, so priming puffs aren’t really needed in the same way, especially with higher-power devices.
-However, you can still replicate the same effect as a priming puff by pressing the fire button a second before you actually start inhaling.
+The vast majority of e-cigs on the market today are manual, so priming puffs aren’t really needed in the same way, especially with higher-powered devices.
+However, you can still replicate the same effect as a priming puff by pressing the fire button for a second before you actually start inhaling.
 The coil takes a second to reach vaping temperature, so even though it isn’t strictly necessary, this still helps you get a harder hit when you start your puff.